Antonekk/Cs50-Final-Project/README.md

 #### 2. After opening it with your terminal use this command: "cd final"
 #### 3. Next run "python manage.py runserver"
 #### 4. Open your browser and go to "http://127.0.0.1:8000" and you sould be able to use Pollapp
 ##### If you want to use admin panel you can run this command: "python manage.py createsuperuser"
+##### There is already one superuser created, you can use it if you want - Username: cs50  Password: cs50

 ## Tools used while creating Pollapp